L0per/SQL-Challenge/README.md

   1. **Data Modeling**: designing an ERD
   2. **Data Engineering**: create table schema and import `.csv` files
-  3. **Data Analysis**: create various queries in SQL to probe the database and visualize using Pandas
+  3. **Data Analysis**: create various queries in SQL to probe whether the database is real or fabricated, and visualize using Pandas

 ## Files
 * [data](https://github.com/L0per/SQL-Challenge/tree/master/data) = database tables were provided as csv files